camerond/camerondaigle/posts/three-types-of-meetings.md

 For example, instead of a generic 'what do you think?', they could be open about being unsure about their wording choice, or their color choice, or whether the overall structure of their work makes sense.
-Whatever they specify, it should be respected by the folks providing that feedback.
+Clear boundaries help the audience know what to focus on and understand what's in play for discussion.

 Here's the second risk, which I think is the most crucial: